apache/druid/docs/querying/caching.md

 ### Whole-query caching

-Here, entire results of individual queries are cached, meaning Druid no longer needs to merge the per-segment results on the Broker.
+With *whole-query caching*, Druid caches the entire results of individual queries.
+In this case the Broker no longer needs to merge the per-segment results.

 Whole-query result caching is controlled by the parameters `useResultLevelCache` and `populateResultLevelCache` and runtime properties `druid.broker.cache.*`.